jt14den/better-research-software/episodes/03-reproducible-dev-environment.md

 :::::: keypoints
 - Virtual environments keep Python versions and dependencies required by different projects separate.
 - A Python virtual environment is itself a directory structure.
-- You can use `venv` to create and manage Python virtual environments, and `pip` to install and manage Python external (third-party) libraries.
+- You can use `venv` to create and manage Python virtual environments, and `pip` to install and manage external dependencies your code relies on.
-- By convention, you can save and export your Python virtual environment in a `requirements.txt` in your project's root directory, which can then be shared with collaborators/users and used to replicate your virtual environment elsewhere.
+- By convention, you can save and export your Python virtual environment in `requirements.txt` file in your project's root directory, which can then be shared with collaborators/users and used to replicate your virtual environment elsewhere.
 ::::::